nealenssle/nealenssle.github.io/pages/quotes.md

 "Innovation has nothing to do with how many R&D dollars you have.
 When Apple came up with the Mac, IBM was spending at least 100 times more on R&D. It's not about money.
 It's about the people you have, how you're led, and how much you get it." &ndash; _Steve Jobs_

+"Without requirements or design, programming is the art of adding bugs to an empty text file.” &ndash; _Louis Srygley_

 <a name="quality-anchor"></a>
 <br />
 <hr /><br />